 2.)
 Oil drilling:

-Tell the kids they have five minutes to dig as deeply in the sand as they can – the winner is the deepest.
+Tell the kids they have five minutes to dig as deep in the sand as they can – the winner is the deepest.

 Build a traditional snowman model…using sand.
 This one works best if you bring a carrot for his nose.
 Then sit back and watch the double takes.
 Build a sandman with these cool beach shovel and pail sets.